Log Cabin (Oak Park Heights, Minnesota)

+Historic restaurant in Minnesota, U.S.

 The Log Cabin is a historic restaurant in Oak Park Heights, Minnesota, United States.
 It was established in 1932 as a roadhouse—an eatery and nightclub catering to motorists in an isolated location.
 Opening in the last years of Prohibition, it was rumored to serve illegal alcohol and harbor gangsters.
 The Log Cabin was listed on the National Register of Historic Places in 2007 for its local significance in the themes of architecture and commerce.
 It was nominated for its associations with the roadhouse network that developed in the early-20th-century St. Croix Valley, and for its quaint log cabin motif designed to attract the first generation of automobile travelers.
 Over the years it has operated under the names Club Tara Hideaway, Club Tara, and—since 1997—Phil's Tara Hideaway.